CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 Survival analysis was originally developed to solve this type of problem, that is, to deal with estimation when our data is right-censored.
-But even in the case where all events have been observed, i.e. no censorship, survival analysis is also a very useful too to understand times and durations.
+Even in the case where all events have been observed, i.e. no censorship, survival analysis is still a very useful to understand durations.

 The observations need not always start at zero, either.
 This was done only for understanding in the above example.
-In the service example, where a customer joining is a birth, a customer can enter observation at any time, and not necessarily at time zero.
+Consider the example of a customer entering a store is a birth: a customer can enter at any time, and not necessarily at time zero.
 In survival analysis, durations are relative: individuals may start at different times.
-(We actually only need the *duration* of the observation, and not the start and end time.)
+(We actually only need the *duration* of the observation, and not the necessarily the start and end time.)

 We next introduce the two fundamental objects in survival analysis, the *survival function* and the *hazard function*.